rxhernandez/MultiScaleDPD/README.md

 # MultiScaleDPD

+This is the source code for paper "Construction of Multiscale Dissipative Particle Dynamics (DPD) Models from Other Coarse-Grained Models"
+Please cite:
+##pending: add citation

 Process of building a DPD protein to run in LAMMPS:
 1. build a MARTINI model of your protein using CHARMM-gui(https://www.charmm-gui.org/?doc=input/martini.solution) with martini22 force field.
 You need two files from the result, charmm-gui-xxxxxxxxx/gromacs/step3_charmm2gmx.pdb is the structure file, and charmm-gui-xxxxxxxxx/gromacs/PROA_P.itp is the MARTINI force field file.